How to Do Car Carpet Recoloring

 - Spray on the dye in generous amounts.
 Wipe any excess amount with a damp towel.
 Work the dye deep into the fabric using a scrub brush, allowing it to seep into the individual fibers.
 This will give you an even, rich color.
 Allow the dye to dry according to package instructions.

 If you are not happy with the result or are not confident that you can pull off the job without a hitch,

-and we’ll be happy to assist you in reviving the look and feel of your carpets.
+and we’ll be happy to assist you in your carpet recoloring and in reviving its look and feel.